tylermak16/tylermak16.github.io/essays/AI.md

 ### I. Introduction
+Recently, the development of AI and its implementation in software has skyrocketed, creating new functionality and applications for consumers and workers alike.
+In software engineering, for example, AI is being used to assist in creating and structuring code, with the latest AI software being able to create entire software front to back from a text prompt.

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas: